Peregrinus maidis: Role as a disease vector

-P. maidis is a vector for several species-specific maize viruses.
+Peregrinus maidis is a vector for several species-specific maize viruses.
 Peregrinus maidis reovirus (PgMV) from the family Reoviridae, is a non-pathogenic virus transmitted by the insect.
 Maize mosaic rhabdovirus (MMV) (family: Rhabdoviridae) and maize tenuivirus (MStV) (genus: Tenuivirus) are important viruses that are pathogenic and can reduce crop yield by 9-90%.
 It has been suggested that the spread of P. maidis and these two viruses to the New World contributed to the collapse of the Mayan civilization.

 MMV is not transmitted from parent to offspring; instead, individuals become infected with the virus when they feed on an infected plant.
 Any juvenile instar stage can become infected, but the virus has a 3-week latency period before it can be transmitted to another plant.
 Therefore, usually only adults are able to pass the infection onto a healthy plant.
 Macropterous adults dispersing to a new plant actively avoid plants that are showing symptoms of MMV infection.
 These adults demonstrate a preference for asymptomatic plants.
 They are most likely responding to a cue about the quality of the host plant.

-Human resistance to pest
+Resistance to pest

 Research is exploring how to reduce crop loss by P. maidis and the diseases they carry.
 Farmers should avoid using nitrogen fertilizers which have been shown to directly increase the success of P. maidis.
 Unfortunately, no natural plant resistance exists so entomologists are searching for a synthetic alternative.
 Recently, scientists have introduced corn that possess a modified resistance gene that has demonstrated some success.
 The genetically modified corn had decreased infection and transmission of MMV, but did not affect the fitness of P. maidis or the ability for the insect to be infected by MMV.
 Instead, the gene increased the plant’s resistance to the virus, which decreased the disease transmission rate.